 - 1. Minimum coursework in residence requirement (18 hours of graded graduate coursework registered as a Rackham student in Ann Arbor). - 2.
 An overall GPA of B (3.0 on a 4.0 scale) grade point average or higher in the graduate student's record. - 3.
-4 credit hours of cognate coursework with a B- grade or better, in a minimum two courses. - 4.
-Appointment of a Dissertation Committee to oversee the student's program and progress in research. - 5.
-Completion of a public seminar. - 6.
-Recommendation by the Department of specialization for admission to candidacy (Candidacy Exam). - 7.
+Three (3) credit hours of cognate coursework with a B- grade or better. - 4.
+Recommendation by the Department of admission to candidacy. - 5.
+Appointment of a Dissertation Committee to oversee the student's program and progress in research. - 6.
+Successful completion of second year research gateway exam. - 7.
+Completion of a public seminar. - 8.
 Approval of the written dissertation by the Dissertation Committee and the Graduate Dean and a final oral examination by the Committee (Thesis Defense).